leandro201333/multi-tools/README.md

 Admin Control: Full control for admins to view all users, change passwords, and more.
 🚀 Installation Guide

+1. Install python from the microsoft store or from www.python.org/downloads/
-1. Click on script and then download zip
+2. Click on script and then download zip
-2. extract the .zip file
+3. extract the .zip file
-3. double click on scryper.bat to start using
+4. double click on scryper.bat to start using
 🔧 How To Use
 Login/Registration: